Magazine Dreams: Release

 Magazine Dreams had its world premiere at the Sundance Film Festival on January 20, 2023.
 For the premiere, the production team declined to provide an open captioned print of the film, and the alternate seat-side captioning device provided to juror Marlee Matlin malfunctioned, thus the jurors collectively walked out of the initial screening in support of Matlin's inability to watch it.
 According to a statement from Sundance, the device was repaired and the jurors were able to screen the film later, as a group.
 The following month, Searchlight Pictures acquired distribution rights to the film, beating out bidders including Neon, Sony Pictures Classics and HBO.

-The film was originally scheduled to be released theatrically on December 8, 2023, but in October 2023, Searchlight's parent, Walt Disney Studios, removed the film from its release schedule in response to both the 2023 SAG-AFTRA strike and assault allegations against Majors.
+The film was originally scheduled to be released theatrically on December 8, 2023, but in October 2023, Searchlight's parent, Walt Disney Studios, removed the film from its release schedule in response to both the 2023 SAG-AFTRA strike and assault allegations against Majors, with Poor Things taking its original release date.
 Following Majors' conviction for assault and harassment in December of that year, The Hollywood Reporter said it was "unlikely" that Searchlight would still release the film, either theatrically or direct-to-streaming.

 In January 2024, it was reported that Searchlight had quietly returned the film rights to the filmmakers, so they could shop it to other distributors.
 In October 2024, Briarcliff Entertainment acquired domestic distribution rights to the film.
 The film was released in the United States on March 21, 2025.
-It is set to be released in the United Kingdom by BUFF Studios, the distribution arm of the British Urban Film Festival, on December 5, 2025.
+It was theatrically released in the United Kingdom by BUFF Studios, the distribution arm of the British Urban Film Festival, on December 5, 2025.